-As of this writing, Aperia has not received any reports of related identity theft since the date of the incident (December 7, 2021 to present).
+As of this writing, we have not received any reports of related identity theft since the date of the incident (December 24, 2023, to present).
+We would like to reassure you that we have taken all efforts possible to mitigate any further exposure of your personal information, and we are committed to supporting you.